 At the beginning of each fiscal year, during its regular meeting held in November or December, the Compensation & Human Resources Committee approves a target award expressed as a percentage of base salary for each executive officer.
-Additionally, the Committee approves specific performance measures, weightings, goals and performance adjustment events, if any, at the corporate and division level for the fiscal year.
-The performance measures are derived from a list of performance measures included in our Amended and Restated 2010 Plan.
+Additionally, the Committee approves specific performance measures, weightings, goals and performance adjustment events, if any, at the corporate and division and/or business level for the fiscal year.
+The performance measures are derived from a list of performance measures included in our 2010 Plan.
 For each performance measure, a threshold, target and maximum level of performance is defined, which have corresponding payout percentages.
 During the fiscal year, the Committee reviews progress against the established goals.
-Following the end of the fiscal year, at its regular meeting held in November or

-December, Management presents a summary of, and the Committee certifies, actual performance as compared to the established corporate and division goals along with a corresponding payout percentage, which is expressed as a percent of target performance.
-Annual cash incentive awards are paid out to the executive officers in December, and are contingent on the issuance of our press release announcing our financial results for the recently completed fiscal year.
+In addition, as needed during the fiscal year, the Committee reviews significant events that have occurred at our Company, including merger and acquisition activity, and assesses whether such events necessitate a change in target awards or performance measures, weightings and goals for any annual cash incentive award granted to our executive officers.
+Following the end of the fiscal year, at the Committee's regular meeting held in November or December, Management presents a summary of, and the Committee certifies, actual performance as compared to the established goals along with a corresponding payout percentage, which is expressed as a percent of target performance.
+Annual cash incentive awards are paid out to the executive officers in December.